 The Belmar Historical Society’s history museum’s opening was originally scheduled for November, 2012.
 Super Storm Sandy hit the Jersey Shore four days before the grand opening.
 Due to flooding in the building, the opening was delayed while volunteers worked to preserve the many treasures stored on-site.
-It is with gratitude that the BHS thanks the Monmouth County Archives in Manalapan for safekeeping the bulk of memorabilia and historical treasures, and extends special thanks to the Borough of Belmar for their support, to the Monmouth County Historical Commission, and to the New Jersey Historical Commission for their support.
+It is with gratitude that the BHS thanks the Monmouth County Archives in Manalapan for safekeeping the bulk of memorabilia and historical artifacts, and extends special thanks to the Borough of Belmar, the Monmouth County Historical Commission, and the New Jersey Historical Commission for their support.

 It is with sincere pride that in April, 2015 the BHS opened Belmar’s first history museum at 900 E Street, Belmar, in the Annex of the Union Fire House.
 Visitors are welcome to come view the many materials and displays that preserve and share Belmar’s proud history.
 The BHS also maintains a display case at Boro Hall, 6th Avenue entrance, where rotating exhibits are displayed.